rempl/rempl/README.md

 ---

-- `session` - remote inspector ui connections
+- `session` - remote inspector for ui connections
-- `connected` - flag to represent connection state to remote end point (dev-server, browser's developer tools)
+- `connected` - flag to represent a state of a connection to the remote end point (dev-server or Developer Tools in a browser)
-- `features` - available host feature list
+- `features` - list of available feature hosts